Women in business: United Kingdom

 A surge in the number of women starting businesses in the United Kingdom has narrowed the "enterprise gap" between male and female company owners in the past decade.
 The proportion of working-age women going into business rose by 45% in the three-year period between 2013 and 2016, compared with 2003 to 2006, according to a report by Aston University in Birmingham.
 The share of working-age men going into business increased by 27% during the same period.

 United States

-The number of female-owned businesses in the United States is growing at twice the rate of all firms.
-As of 2018, around 40% of US firms are majority-owned by women, much higher than most other developed economies.
+The 1988 Women's Business Ownership Act has been credited with bringing more women into business ownership" in the United States.
+The number of female-owned businesses in the United States has grown at twice the rate of all firms.
+As of 2018, around 40% of US firms are majority-owned by women.
 Corporate support for women in business is also on the rise, with grants made available to help women in business.

-Affirmative action has been credited with "bringing a generation of women into business ownership" in the United States, following the 1988 Women's Business Ownership Act and subsequent measures.